Emerging Subjects project trip to the Oyu Tolgoi copper/gold mine. Photo by Bumochir Dulam, 2016.

 This 5-year ERC- funded project is composed of ten researchers exploring the emerging subjects of this new era of global economic flux.
 These include how people negotiate resources in shifting landscapes, access to infrastructure and bureaucracy; emergent relations between state, society, and mining companies; the access and use of loans and investments; the politics of debt and crisis; and national and individual trading strategies.
 In doing so we reveal how current economic transformations come to shape and are being shaped by people at different registers and scales."
 (Project website here).

-In addition to my ethnographic research and writing as part of this project, I also administer the Emerging Subjects Blog and am co-organizing the June 2018 interdisciplinary workshop at UCL, "Rethinking Usufruct in the Global Economy: States, Strategies, and Ethics" with Dr. Rebecca Empson.
+In addition to my ethnographic research and writing as part of this project, I administer the Emerging Subjects Blog and co-organized with Dr. Rebecca Empson the June 2018 workshop at UCL, "Rethinking Usufruct in the Global Economy: States, Strategies, and Ethics", which brought together anthropologists, geographers, philosophers, legal scholars, and artists to explore emerging forms of temporary possession and ownership.

 Artist, Deborah Tchoudjinoff, unpacking ethnographic fieldwork box consisting of materials collected from my research.
 Photo by Deborah Tchoudjinoff, 2017.